amna-ento/DSA-practice/Day5/details.md

 - Automatically assign an available seat to the first passenger in the waiting list after a cancellation.
 - Prevent duplicate reservations using unique Passenger IDs.

-The implementation focuses on applying fundamental **Data Structures and Algorithms (DSA)** concepts without relying on built-in mechanisms beyond the required data structures.

 ---

 ## DSA Topics Covered